-The heartwood of American cherry varies from rich red to reddish brown and will darken on exposure to light.
+The heartwood of American Cherry varies from rich red to reddish brown and will darken on exposure to light.
 In contrast, the sapwood is creamy white.
-Cherry can be supplied steamed, to darken sapwood or left unsteamed.
+Cherry can be supplied steamed, to darken sapwood or left un-steamed.
 The wood has a fine uniform straight grain, smooth texture, and may naturally contain brown pith flecks and small pockets.

-Durability: Rated as resistant to heartwood decay and the heartwood is moderately resistant to preservative treatment.
+Durability: Rated as resistant to heartwood decay.

 Main uses: Furniture and cabinet making, high-class joinery, kitchen cabinets, mouldings, panelling, flooring, doors, boat interiors, musical instruments, turning and carving.
-The subtle range of red tones found in the heartwood have made this species very fashionable for many high end applications.
+The subtle range of red tones found in the heartwood has made this species very fashionable for many high end applications.

 GET A QUOTE